2025 Munich car attack: Victims

-At least 44 people were injured, including several children, according to Munich Mayor Dieter Reiter at least eighteen seriously.
+43 people were injured, including several children.
+According to Munich Mayor Dieter Reiter at least eighteen were seriously.
+The majority were wounded by direct car collisions, with others injured after being struck by victims who had been sent flying by the initial impact.
+A 44th person commonly counted as injured was able to jump out of the vehicle's path without any physical wounds.
 One child was resuscitated on site.
-A 37-year-old Algerian-born woman and her two-year-old daughter died from their injuries in hospital two days after the attack.
+A 37-year-old Algerian-born Ver.di union member with an Iraqi background and her two-year-old daughter, who were the first to be struck in the attack, died from their injuries in hospital two days after the attack.